logsmith/log-flume/Readme.md

 - ~~Get assets to upload from S3~~
 - ~~Get assets to download from S3~~
-- Create a bucket selection process
+- ~~Create a bucket selection process~~
 - Create a bucket creation process
 - ~~Create a config guide is AWS creds aren't available~~
-- There needs to be a list of skippable/ignore files
+- There needs to be a list of skippable/ignored files
 - Create a config guide is AWS creds aren't correct
 - Get assets to sync Asynchronously
 - File table: Total count isn't working
 - File table: Pagination isn't working
+- Hide sync button if nothing is actually available to sync
+- Hide tabs that shouldn't be seen

 # Installation

-Add the plugin to your composer file:
+Add the Wordpress plugin to your composer file:

 ```
-composer require logsmith/logflume
+composer require logsmith/log-flume
 ```

 Add these constants to your wp-config.php file: